20s

 The 20s decade ran from January 1, AD 20, to December 31, AD 29.

 In Europe, the 20s saw revolts by the Aedui, Thracian tribesmen, and the Frisians against the Roman Empire.
 In North Africa, Tacfarinas, a Numidian Berber deserter, led the Musulamii tribe and a loose and changing coalition of other Berber tribes in revolt, before being defeated in AD 24.
 In China, the Xin dynasty collapsed and the Eastern Han dynasty was established.
 In Korea, Daemusin of Goguryeo annexed Dongbuyeo and killed its king Daeso.

 In science, the 20s saw the manufacture of pens and metal writing tools in Rome.
 Major disasters of this decade include a fire in Rome, and the collapse of a poorly built amphitheatre in Fidenae, which killed 20,000 of the 50,000 spectators.
-In 27, Christianity was born as a Jewish sect in Jerusalem.
+In 27, Christianity originates from Judaea as a Jewish Christian sect of the Second Temple Judaism.
 Geographica, an encyclopedia of geographical knowledge created by Strabo, was finished no later than AD 23.

 Manning (2008) tentatively estimates the world population in AD 20 as 246 million.